Planck35/planck35.github.io/_posts/2020-02-04-overloaded-operations-and-conversions.md

 p.operator++();  // call prefix operator++
 {% endhighlight %}
 The value passed usually is ignored but is necessary in order to tell the compiler to use the postfix version.

+## Function-Call operator

+Classes that overload the call operator allow objects of its type to be used as if they were a function.

+The function-call operator must be a member function.
+A class may define multiple versions of the call operator, each of which must differ as to the number or types of their parameters.

+When we write a lambda, the compiler translates that expression into an unnamed object of an unnamed class.
+The classes generated from a lambda contain an overloaded function-call operator.